-Maple Grove Industrial Center was acquired as the Caterpillar Building; a 100.0% occupied warehouse and distribution facility constructed in 1974.
+Maple Grove Industrial Center was acquired as the Caterpillar Building, a warehouse and distribution facility constructed in 1974.
 The property was improved with the construction of an additional 80,600 square foot building in 2012.
-The Maple Grove Industrial Center, which now comprises 255,501 square feet of leasable area, is located in Maple Grove which is part of the Twin Cities Area, and has excellent access to U.S. Highway 169 and Interstate 94.
-This property is leased to Caterpillar Paving Solutions and Black Box Resale Services under long term leases.
+Maple Grove Industrial Center, which now comprises 255,501 square feet of leasable area, is located in Maple Grove which is part of the Twin Cities Area, and has excellent access to U.S. Highway 169 and Interstate 94.
+This property is 100.0% leased to Caterpillar Paving Solutions and Black Box Resale Services pursuant to long-term leases.